 Lawyer for Immigration Bond Hearing in Houston, TX

-If you are in the need of requesting an immigration bond hearing in the greater Houston area, you should contact the experienced immigration attorney at The Gonzalez Law Group, PLLC right away.
-The Gonzalez Law Group, PLLC will do everything it can to try to get you or your loved one released from an immigration detention center.
+If you are in the need of requesting an immigration bond hearing in the greater Houston area, you should contact the experienced immigration attorney at The Gonzalez Law Group right away.
+Our firm will do everything it can to try to get you or your loved one released from an immigration detention center.